-To support these goals, Leidos is hiring a Simulation Software Engineer-entry level to work in McLean, Virginia as part of a team of researchers developing the latest automated vehicle technology.
-The position is a key part of the Leidos’ team supporting FHWA’s cutting-edge research.
+To promote these goals, Leidos is hiring a Simulation Software Engineer to work in McLean, Virginia as part of a team of researchers developing the latest automated vehicle technology.
+The position is a key part of the Leidos’ team promoting FHWA’s cutting-edge research.
 The work at STOL involves development and maintenance of various systems such as roadside data collection and storage, web mapping tools, communications and data transfer, simulation, and data analysis, as well as work on vehicle on-board software for automation and connectivity.

 This role will play a significant role in implementing, adopting, and evaluating Vehicle-to-anything (V2X) and Automated Driving System (ADS) simulation technologies developed both in-house and by others.